Senior Resources » Mental Health Resources for Seniors: Coping with Depression, Anxiety, and Loneliness

 4. Maintain a healthy diet.

 Maintaining a healthy diet plays a vital role in overall mental health.
-Seniors should focus on eating a balanced diet that includes plenty of fruits, vegetables, lean proteins, and whole grains.
+Seniors should focus on eating a balanced diet including plenty of fruits, vegetables, lean proteins, and whole grains.
 Foods rich in omega-3 fatty acids, such as salmon, walnuts, and flaxseed, can also help improve mood and reduce anxiety.
 How about those apples?

 Advertisement.